A strategy for literary exchange in the Euro-Mediterranean region

 - professional training seminars for publishers and translators;

-- developing testing models for the recruitment and training of young literary translators from European languages into Arabic and Turkish.
+- training seminars for young literary translators from European languages into Arabic and Turkish.

 A key element in LAF’s commitment to improving all aspects of translation and literary exchange in the region is the development of a clear strategy built on a foundation of extensive research and broad multilateral consultation.
 With this in mind, LAF has undertaken a number of specific activities over the last three years.